TGAC/grassroots-client-web-elasticsearch-ingest/README.md

-Use with Elasticsearch to add data for indexing
+Use with Elasticsearch to add iRODS metadata for indexing